esa/torchquad/docs/source/tutorial.rst

             Rel.
 Error: 3.74044670e-04

-Note that the Monte Carlo methods are much more competitive for this case.
-The bad convergence properties of the trapezoid method are visible while Simpson’s rule is still OK given the comparatively smooth integrand.
+Note that the Monte Carlo methods are much more competitive in this case.
+The bad convergence properties of the trapezoid method are visible while Simpson's and Boole's rule are still OK given the comparatively smooth integrand.

+Note that with the choice of sample points (3 per dimension), Boole's method cannot work.
+The number of sample points is therefore automatically increased to 5 per dimension for this method, which gives Boole's method an unfair advantage here.
+The reason why the number of sample points is set to 3 per dimension for the other methods is because then even users with a small GPU can follow the example - if *N* is larger, they might get ``RuntimeError: CUDA out of memory``.

-If you have been repeating the examples from this tutorial on your own computer, you could also try increasing N to :math:`5^{10}=9,765,625`.
+If you have been repeating the examples from this tutorial on your own computer, you could also try increasing *N* to :math:`5^{10}=9,765,625` for all methods.
-You can see the curse of dimensionality fully at play here, and some users might even experience running out of memory at this point.
+You can see the curse of dimensionality fully at play here, and might even experience running out of memory at this point.

 Comparison with scipy
 ---------------------